IFRS 16 Lease Liability

 • Variable payments that depend on usage or performance (e.g., turnover rent, mileage-based payments) - these are expensed as incurred

-• Payments made before commencement - these are included in the right-of-use asset instead
+• Payments made on or before commencement - these are included in the right-of-use asset instead

 Handling Escalations